mvdh7/PyCO2SYS/docs/co2sys_nd.md

 !!! inputs "`pyco2.sys` arguments"

+    For all arguments and results in μmol·kg<sup>−1</sup>, the "kg" refers to the total solution, not H<sub>2</sub>O.  These are therefore most accurately termed *molinity* or *amount content* values (as opposed to *concentration* or *molality*).

     #### Carbonate system parameters

+    Either two, one or no carbonate system parameters can be provided.

     * `par1` and `par2`: values of two different carbonate system parameters.
     * `par1_type` and `par2_type`: which types of parameter `par1` and `par2` are.

-    These can be any pair of:
+    If two parameters are provided, these can be any pair of:

     * **Total alkalinity** (type `1`) in μmol·kg<sup>−1</sup>.
     * **Dissolved inorganic carbon** (type `2`) in μmol·kg<sup>−1</sup>.